Are we copilots or just passengers on ‘AI flights’?

 Next steps?

 To use and govern AI effectively, we must understand its core components—computation, data, and algorithms—and the risks they pose.
-Computation involves the infrastructure to run powerful AI systems, while data and algorithms determine what these systems generate answers, images, and other artifacts.
+Computation involves the infrastructure to run powerful AI systems, while data and algorithms determine what these systems generate as answers, images, and other artifacts.

 By learning the basics, we can move from passive passengers to active copilots, taking control of our lives in this AI-driven world.
 Being a copilot means more than just understanding technology—it means participating in discussions about how AI should be developed, regulated, and used.
 It means advocating for ethical practices, supporting diversity, and ensuring that AI serves the common good.
 Only then can we truly navigate—not just ride—this AI journey.